zillow/react-slider/src/components/ReactSlider/ReactSlider.md

 />
 ```

-In some case you may need to programatically tell the slider to resize, for example if the parent container is resizing independently of the window.
+In some case you may need to programmatically tell the slider to resize, for example if the parent container is resizing independently of the window.
+Since `v2.0.0` this is handled internally by `ResizeObserver`.
-Set a [ref](https://reactjs.org/docs/refs-and-the-dom.html) on the slider component, and call `resize`.

 ```jsx
 import styled from 'styled-components';